 Certain foods are consistently shown to trigger autoimmune symptoms in the majority of sufferers.
 In order to make the most of your autoimmune diet, the following foods should be avoided:

 - Wheat – Not only does the main protein found in wheat (gluten) cause leaky gut, but high levels of glyphosate found in most wheat crops create added autoimmunity.
-Learn more about the dangers of gluten.

 - Rye & barley (shown to increase gut permeability)

 - Nightshade vegetables (such as eggplant, potatoes, tomatoes, and peppers)

 - Seed, vegetable, and canola oil